danidiaz/dep-t/README.md

 - [Lessons learned while writing a Haskell application](https://gvolpe.com/blog/lessons-learned-while-writing-a-haskell-app/).
-  This post recommends a "parameterized records-of-functions" style, which matches the philosophy of this library.
+  This post recommends a "polymorphic record of functions" style, which fits the philosophy of this library.